Roman Military Diploma On-Line

 is the side with the witnesses (Munich Archeological Museum)

-The Importance of the Diploma for the Veteran's Family
+What was the Importance of the Diploma for the Veteran's Family ?

 Auxiliary diplomas from Claudius to the early 140s also name the veterans wives and kids if they had any and the legal text covers not only the veteran, getting Roman citizenship, but also his family.